thomasbradley99/matching-tracks/README.md

 # Track Matching Challenge

+run  python3 scripts/interactive_explorer.py
+from root dir to see what is going on

 ## Data Description
 The data represents 2D positions of football players tracked on a pitch, with 3rd dimension of time in the game.